You're standing in a story you didn't write. The systems won't rewrite themselves. But the people inside them can.

 2017 • Self-publishing wasn't real publishing.
 Everyone knew it.

 I co-founded a publishing house anyway.
-Ten books out, then 2 books got republished by a bigger publishing house.
-Gretas Freunde Verlag proved that we could publish way faster, reach our audience easier and choose our own positioning.
-This is how we created the first children's book on Covid, 8 weeks into the pandemic.
-We sold out instantly.
+Twelve books out, two republished by a bigger house.
+Gretas Freunde Verlag proved we could publish faster, reach our readers more directly, and choose our own positioning.
+That's how the first children's book on Covid came out eight weeks into the pandemic.
+It sold out instantly.
+Press: Spiegel Online, rbb, Tagesspiegel, Süddeutsche Zeitung Magazin, Brigitte.

 2026 • Hope is naiv.
 Everyone knows that.